soniaturcotte/soniaturcotte.com/writing/book-roundup-june-aug-2023.md

 ## [Every Twelve Seconds: Industrialized Slaughter and the Politics of Sight](https://yalebooks.yale.edu/book/9780300192483/every-twelve-seconds/) by Timothy Pachirat

-Another ethnography, at a slaughterhouse.
-The book isn’t vegan propaganda or a value judgment about eating animals, it’s just a description of three different jobs Pachirat has working at a slaughterhouse.
+Another ethnography, Pachirat gets a job at a slaughterhouse and writes about the three jobs he has while working there.
+The book isn’t vegan propaganda or a value judgment about eating animals, it’s just a description of what goes on.

 It is horrible!
 I could barely read parts, but I am very soft-hearted about animals.
+Also, labour conditions are dreadful (we all know this) and the disgusting things that pass ‘quality assurance’ would put me off meat even if I didn’t care a hoot about animals or workers or the earth.

 In my anguish upon finishing, I posted an Instagram story saying I think everyone who eats meat should read this book.
-Outside my polemical Insta content, I actually do not want to tell anyone what they should do.
+Outside polemical Insta content, I actually do not want to tell anyone what they should do.
 But if you want to learn more about how the animals get onto your plate, it’s a good start.

 ## Other readings on farming